aldrinmartoq/brayatan/README.md

     export BRAYATAN=$HOME/local/brayatan
     export PATH=$BRAYATAN/bin:$PATH

 Go to the linux/build folder and run make.

+    $ cd linux/build
+    $ time make -j 4

-Everything will be installed in your $HOME/local/brayatan folder.
+Go and get some coffe: everything will be downloaded from internet, compiled and installed in your $HOME/local/brayatan folder.
 To build the sample01 source code, go to samples/sample01 and build it with brayatan-cc compiler:

     $ cd samples/sample01
     $ brayatan-cc main.m